 Auditory (aural) learners often demonstrate strong verbal or musical aptitudes, as they more readily absorb the necessary elements of language or music.
 Kinesthetic learners are your hands-on learners, excelling in tasks that required skilled, coordinated movements of the body.

-Though I am unaware of any studies in this regard, we might hypothesize that predominantly kinesthetic and visual learners would use Extraverted Sensing (Se) as one of the functions in their “functional stack.”
+Though I am unaware of any studies in this regard, we might hypothesize that predominantly kinesthetic and visual learners would use Extraverted Sensing (Se)—the function used by Sensing-Perceiving (“SP”) types—as one of their personality functions.
 Se involves a tendency toward physicality, as well as attention to a breadth of external sensory data.
-Predominant auditory learners, by contrast, may well prefer Extraverted Intuition (Ne), since Ne involves the acquisition of abstract concepts or ideas from without.
-Moreover, Intuitive types may generally have an edge with regard to verbal learning, since language itself is abstract and symbolic.
+Predominant auditory learners, by contrast, may well prefer Extraverted Intuition (Ne), a function used by Intuitive-Perceiving (“NP”) types, which skillfully surveys and connects ideas from without.
+In fact, Intuitive (N) types—known for their penchant for abstract reflection—may generally have an edge with auditory learning, since language itself is abstract and symbolic.